This article explains Bell's spaceship paradox using a simple example involving ants and a thread.

-The Lorentz contraction formula is given by:
+The Lorentz contraction formula is:

-$$ L = L_0 \sqrt{1-\frac{v^2}{c^2}} $$Using L0 = 30 mm, v = 24 mm/s, and c = 30 mm/s, we calculate:
+$$ L = L_0 \sqrt{1-\frac{v^2}{c^2}} $$Substituting L0 = 30 mm, v = 24 mm/s, and c = 30 mm/s gives:

-$$ L = 30 \sqrt{1-\frac{24^2}{30^2}} = 18 $$Thus, the contracted length is L = 18 mm.
-In the caterpillar’s rest frame S′, however, its length remains 30 mm.
+$$ L = 30 \sqrt{1-\frac{24^2}{30^2}} = 18 $$The contracted length is therefore L = 18 mm.
+In the caterpillar's own rest frame S′, however, its length is still 30 mm.

-Now place two ants on the desk 30 millimeters apart.
+Now place two ants on the desk, 30 millimeters apart.

 Let ant A start at x(0) = 0 mm at t = 0.
 Its position after time t is: